-Our last Ofsted inspection was in October 2013 when all of these regulations were met in full.
-The inspectors also make a judgement about the quality of our provision and they thought the school to be good with some outstanding features.
-We think their report is rather good.
+Our latest Ofsted inspection was in October 2013 when all of the school regulations were met in full and the inspectors judged the quality of our provision to be good with some outstanding features.
+We think their report is rather good because it really picks out how our democratic approach underpins student achievement and welfare.
 To check it out for yourself go here.

 Ofsted Surveys: Parent View